Additional Information for Campers, Parents, and Caregivers

-We will take shelter indoors to use the bathroom and in case of heavy rain or lightning, but children will otherwise spend the entire time outdoors — exploring the forest adjacent to Spot Pond or the woodlands around Flynn Rink.
+We will take shelter indoors to use the bathroom and in case of heavy rain or lightning, but children will otherwise spend the entire time outdoors — exploring the trails , forests, and landmarks of the Lawrence Woods.

 This “place-based” approach to education, where children learn about the natural world in the geographical location where they live, gives them the opportunity to meaningfully connect with and care about the environment.
 As a consequence of your child being outdoors for two+ hours each day, he or she is likely to get dirty, cold, and/or wet.
 Please make sure your child arrives in clothes that can survive these conditions!

 Our low student-to-instructor ratio will ensure that the children will be carefully monitored at all times.
 Each class is capped at ten children, and we will have 2-3 adult instructors per group.
 All of our instructors have been trained in CPR/First Aid and have been screened by CORI and SORI.

 We will allow children to climb trees if they wish, but not to heights greater than 2x their body height.
 Engaging in this low-moderate risk activity will allow the children to build confidence and competence negotiating their physical environment.

 In the cases of emergency or stormy conditions, the children will be brought inside Medford High School to our designated program space to wait with instructors until the weather passes, or parents pick them up.